charles-001/dolphie/README.md

 ## Record & Replay

-Have you ever wished you could view the process list and various other related statistics from a specific moment in time?
-Perhaps during a database stall that led to an incident, and your monitoring tools failed to identify the root cause?
-Well, you're in luck!
-Dolphie has a Replay system that lets you do just that.

-Starting with version **6.0.0**, you can instruct Dolphie to record its data (via `--record`) into a local SQLite database file that's compressed with ZSTD.
-When you're ready to replay this data, simply pass the `--replay-file` option, and you can interact with it as if you were watching it live!
-Within the Replay interface, you can navigate with the controls: back, forward, play/pause, or seek to a specific datetime.
-While some features are disabled during replay, the essential functionalities remain intact.
-For a complete list of available commands, press `?` to access the help menu.

-Note that this feature can incur a significant amount of disk space depending on how busy your server is and what you set `--replay-retention-hours` + `--refresh-interval`.
-Adjust these values to suit your needs and monitor the disk space usage accordingly.
+Dolphie lets you to capture live session data for future analysis.
+To begin recording, simply use the `--record` option, which saves the session in a compressed SQLite database (utilizing ZSTD compression) for efficient storage management.

+If you want to revisit a moment from the live session, you can load the replay by using the `--replay-file` option or the `Tab Setup` modal.
+This functionality allows you to navigate the recorded data as if you were observing it in real-time.
+The replay interface features intuitive controls for stepping backward, moving forward, playing/pausing, and jumping to specific timestamps.
+While some advanced features may be restricted in replay mode, all core functionalities for effective review and troubleshooting remain fully accessible.

 ## Daemon Mode

+Have you ever wanted to view your processlist, replication/replicas status, system analytics, and other key statistics from a specific moment in time, just as if you were using Dolphie live?
+Maybe during a database stall that led to an incident, where your other monitoring tools missed the root cause?
+With daemon mode, you can always be recording to capture all of Dolphie's data from that moment and review it as if it were happening live, allowing you to see exactly what was going on!

-Also introduced in version **6.0.0** is the ability to run Dolphie in daemon mode (via `--daemon` option).
-It's designed to run in the background continuously recording data for future replay.
-It’s more resource-efficient than running Dolphie live, transforming it into a passive, always-on monitoring service.
-It eliminates Textual's TUI and creates a log file for messages while also displaying them in the console.
+To enable daemon mode, just specify the `--daemon` option which will automatically enable `--record`.
+This will transform Dolphie into a resource-efficient, passive, always-on monitoring process that continuously records data.
+It removes Textual's TUI and creates a log file for messages while also printing them to the console.

-You have several options for running Dolphie in the background.
-My personal preference is using systemctl (see example [service configuration](https://github.com/charles-001/dolphie/blob/main/dolphie.service)) for its flexibility and management features.
-However, alternatives like nohup or tmux are also viable, though they don’t offer the same level of control.

-Here's some examples of log messages you might see:
+To run Dolphie in the background using daemon mode, it is recommended to use `systemctl` for its flexibility and management capabilities (see the [service configuration example](https://github.com/charles-001/dolphie/blob/main/dolphie.service)).
+While alternatives like `nohup` or `tmux` can be used, they are not advisable due to their limited management features.

+**Note**: Replay files generated in daemon mode can consume significant disk space, particularly on busy servers.
+To minimize disk usage, adjust the `--replay-retention-hours` and `--refresh-interval` options to control data retention and collection frequency.

+Example log messages in daemon mode:

 ```
-[INFO] Starting Dolphie v6.0.0 in daemon mode with a refresh interval of 1s
+[INFO] Starting Dolphie in daemon mode with a refresh interval of 1s
 [INFO] Log file: /var/log/dolphie/dolphie.log
 [INFO] Connected to MySQL with Process ID 324
 [INFO] Replay SQLite file: /var/lib/dolphie/replays/localhost/daemon.db (24 hours retention)